osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 * Intune Administrator.
 * Exchange Administrator.
 * SharePoint Administrator.
-* Other privileged administrative roles.
+* Other privileged administrative roles as determined by the organization's risk assessment.

-The exact scope should be reviewed according to the organization's risk model.
+The exact scope should be reviewed regularly to ensure that all relevant privileged accounts are appropriately protected.

 ---

 ## 5. Emergency Access Exclusions

-Emergency access accounts should be carefully considered.
+Emergency access accounts should be carefully considered when designing this policy.

-They may need to be excluded from certain Conditional Access policies to prevent a situation where all administrative access is accidentally blocked.
+They may need to be excluded from specific Conditional Access policies to prevent a situation in which all administrative access is accidentally blocked.

-However, exclusions must not become a way to bypass security controls.
+However, exclusions must not become a means of bypassing security controls.

 Emergency access accounts should be: